Random walker derivation of Archie's law: Sintering experiments

-A more realistic system, mimicking an unconsolidated sandstone, is a dense, randomly packed assemblage of glass beads saturated with an electrolyte.
-A consolidated sandstone is obtained by fusing the glass beads to a lesser or greater degree by heating the assemblage above its softening temperature for a lesser or greater time interval.
+An artificial system, mimicking an unconsolidated sandstone, is a dense, randomly packed assemblage of glass beads saturated with an electrolyte.
+A consolidated sandstone is obtained by fusing the glass beads to a lesser or greater degree by heating the assemblage above its softening temperature for a lesser or greater time duration.
 Experiments \citep{Wong} over a porosity range $0.399>\phi>0.023$ find $\mu\approx1.5$ for $\phi>0.2$ and $\mu\approx2$ for $\phi<0.2$.
-(In contrast, \textit{all} points are fit to a straight line of slope $m=2.3$ and prefactor $k=3.3$.)
-Other experiments of this sort \citep{Johnson,Guyon} have obtained similar results; in particular, finding that $\mu$ increases from $1.5$ as the porosity $\phi$ decreases.

-The relatively small increase in the $\mu$ value suggests that the connectivity of the pore space is little affected by the fusion of the beads (few or no dead ends created by pore occlusion), so moderating a decrease in the mass dimension $D$ and an increase in the path dimension $d_{w}$.